Keparoo/casting-agency/README.md

 - Change the database_url in setup.sh and setup_testing.sh to match the names of your development and testing databases

 ## Running the Server
-From within the project directory first ensure you are working using your created virtual environment.
+Switch to the project directory and ensure that the virtual environment is running.

 #### To run the **development** server, execute: